mozillascience/studyGroup/CONTRIBUTING.md

 - Keep the code *generalizable*.
 Our members come from diverse fields of research.
 What we share is the need to code.

-Lessons should be submitted as a Pull Request at least *one full day* before the session.
+Lessons should be submitted as a Pull Request (PR) at least *one full day* before the session.
 Submitting the lessons as a Pull Request is also a great way to find out whether your lesson matches what is advertised in the Events repo.
+New lessons should be created from a copy of the `lessons/template/lesson.md` file.
+Follow the details and requests in the template lesson file and write up your lesson!

+Submitting a PR can be done by:

+1. Forking the `studyGroup` repo
+2. (Optional) `git clone` your forked version onto your computer
+3. Use the lesson template and make your lesson
+4. `git add` and `git commit` that lesson
+5. `git push` your lesson to your forked `studyGroup` repo
+6. Submit a PR using Github's Pull Request button on your forked version

 ### Giving the lesson